AdaCore/learn/courses/intro-to-spark/chapters/03_Proof_Of_Program_Integrity.rst

 abandon the search almost immediately or loop forever without reaching a conclusive answer (either a proof or a counterexample).

-For example, the postcondition of our ``GCD`` function below --- which calculates the value of the ``GCD`` of two positive numbers using Euclide's algorithm --- can't be verified with GNATprove's default settings.
+For example, the postcondition of our :ada:`GCD` function below |mdash| which calculates the value of the :ada:`GCD` of two positive numbers using Euclide's algorithm |mdash| can't be verified with GNATprove's default settings.

 .. code:: ada prove_button